 Serious about your candidate experience?
 The steps you’re taking will look something like this.

 You’ve understood the ‘why’ of Candidate Experience.
 You understand that it makes business sense.
 You’ve become serious about improving it and taking your employer brand to the next level.
-You’ve realised that a big, expensive research agency isn’t going to fix your Candidate Experience.
-You’ve decided to go with inexpensive, actionable feedback software to handle CX in real time.
+You’ve realized that a big, expensive research agency isn’t going to fix your Candidate Experience.
+You’ve decided to go with inexpensive, actionable feedback software to handle CandE in real-time.
 So far so good.

 Ok.
 What’s next?

 After countless evenings spent “umm-ing and ah-ing,” speaking with different vendors and trawling the internet.
 It’s finally done!
 A sigh of relief.
 You can relax.
 It’s over now, you found ‘the one.’
 The one happens to be a magical tool that allows you to measure Candidate NPS, helping you to improve your Candidate Journey contributing to your bottom line.
 It serves to measure all the nitty-gritty metrics comprising Candidate Experience.
 You’ll get all the data you’ve been so desperate to measure for.
 Ahh, the wonders of modern day technology.

 But… now what?
 How are you going to get there?
 What’s next?
 Not to worry, help is at hand!

 This article is about keeping your goals in sight and focused when setting up your Candidate Experience measurement.
 You’ve got the right tooling.
 Time to get to work.

 Have a plan of attack ready… Game, Set & Match!

 It’s crucial you have your plan of attack ready.
 A tool will help you but only if you are prepared.
 So, let’s start with the basics.

 - What information you’re looking to collect